Eligibility for Applying for the Carnegie Elective Community Engagement Classification (April 18, 2018)

 - The 2020 Elective Carnegie Community Engagement Classification fee will be $750.00.

-- Applications can be submitted via web portal on May 1, 2018.
+- Applications web portal was launched on May 1, 2018.
+You can access the online portal here.

 - The application deadline is April 15, 2019.